brunovitalino/verxbp/README.md

 ## Instructions

-First you run the application, you should config database accessing "[/configdb](https://verxbp.herokuapp.com/configdb)".
+First you run the application, you should config database accessing the url "[/configdb](https://verxbp.herokuapp.com/configdb)".
 Then you can enjoy all the available features.

 ### API Credentials

+To get your token, you should access the url "[/auth](https://verxbp.herokuapp.com/auth)" through POST method with content bellow:

+> {
-+ UsrName: admin@verx.com.br
+>     email: admin@verx.com.br
-+ Password: verx123
+>     password: verx123

-You should access "[/auth](https://verxbp.herokuapp.com/auth)" to get your token.
+> }